artificial-scientist-lab/XLuminA/README.md

   - [Chirped z-transform](https://doi.org/10.1038/s41377-020-00362-z).
 This algorithm is an accelerated version of the Rayleigh-Sommerfeld method, which allows for arbitrary selection and sampling of the region of interest.

-  - Propagation through [high NA objective lenses](https://doi.org/10.1016/j.optcom.2010.07.030) is availale to replicate strong focusing conditions in polarized light.
+  - Propagation through [high NA objective lenses](https://doi.org/10.1016/j.optcom.2010.07.030) is available to replicate strong focusing conditions using polarized light.

 # 📝 Examples of usage: